Aston-Martin AMR-1 raced during the heyday of Group C racing,

 finishes is how they ended up 6th in the World Championship.
 So

-the car showed early on reliability.
+the car showed early on reliability, intermingled with expected season-one issues.
 And while it lacked somewhat

 in speed, it was felt to have good downforce and balance and that most

 of the performance issues resolved to a car with perhaps slightly too

 much drag.
 Engine power was good and fuel economy didn't seem a